vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/28_THE_PHILOSOPHY_OF_THE_UPANISADS/08_The_Supreme_and_the_Individual_Souls.md

 4

 Of more philosophical interest are efforts made to render more precise the functions of the senses.
-Thus the Bṛhadaranyaka Upanisad in the doctrine above cited, of eight graspers, or apprehenders (grahas), and eight that are beyond (ati) the graspers, gives as pairs Prāņa and Apana, the former being used to smell odours; speech and names; the tongue and tastes; the eye and visible forms (rupa) (i. e. coloured extension); the ear and sounds; the mind and desires; the hands and action; and the skin and feelings of touch.
+Thus the Bṛhadaranyaka Upanisad in the doctrine above cited, of eight graspers, or apprehenders (grahas), and eight that are beyond (ati) the graspers, gives as pairs Prāṇa and Apana, the former being used to smell odours; speech and names; the tongue and tastes; the eye and visible forms (rupa) (i. e. coloured extension); the ear and sounds; the mind and desires; the hands and action; and the skin and feelings of touch.
 In the Kausitaki we have speech and name as its external correlate; breath (i.e. smell) and odour; eye and visible form; the ear and sound; the tongue and tastes; the two hands and action; the body and pleasure and pain; the organ of generation and bliss, delight, and procreation; the two feet and movements; and the intellect and thoughts, what is to be under- stood, and desires.
 The Jaiminiya Upanisad Brāhmaṇa has a series of ten : mind and matters requiring examination (pariksya); speech (i. e. the tongue) 8 and tastes; breath and odours; the eye and visible forms; the ear and sounds;

 1 CU. vii.
 13. 1; 15.
 4; 25.
 2; BAU. iii.
 4.